 Background of Marc Dubin, Esq.:

-Marc Dubin served as a Senior Trial Attorney at the U.S. Department of Justice, in the Disability Rights Section of the Civil Rights Division, from 1992-2005.
+Marc Dubin served as a Senior Trial Attorney at the U.S. Department of Justice, in the Disability Rights Section of the Civil Rights Division.
 In that capacity, he was responsible for nationwide enforcement of the ADA and of Section 504, on behalf of the United States.
 Responsibilities included litigation, public speaking, development of technical assistance, nationwide investigations, and settlement negotiations.

 He was responsible for many precedent-setting investigations, including matters involving restaurants, hotels, movie theaters, taxicabs, service dog policy, sign language interpreter requirements, and services to the blind community, among others.